More "Senior" (F1)

 showing that famous grille in

-the 1980's; it MIGHT be a genuine Roller grille, or a nice bit of replica work?
-Thanks to Steve Morralee,
+the 1980's; is it a genuine Roller grille, or a nice bit of replica work?
+In

 Pratt.
 Steve is John Pratt's nephew, and recalls with pleasure